Regulations for pregnancy and maternity leave

 2= second best publication, etc.

 When a researcher has less than 3 publications, the score will not be adjusted.
-The average appointment in fte will be calculated over the part of the 5-year period during which the researcher was appointed at the faculty.
+The average appointment in fte will be calculated over the part of the 5-year period during which the researcher was appointed at the School.

 Researchers who want to use this regulatuion must state this explicitly.
-They also have to show that they could not do any research outside the FEWEB-appointment (for example: a researcher who works for 0,5 fte at another faculty, is not allowed to appeal under this regulation.
+They also have to show that they could not do any research outside the SBE-appointment (for example: a researcher who works for 0,5 fte at another faculty, is not allowed to appeal under this regulation.

 Regulations for contract researchers

 Departments receive a premium of 5000 euros for every fte of contract researchers, PhD students inclusive.